 BACKGROUND: Physicians have several treatment options for influenza, including vaccination and various antiviral therapies.
 However, the optimal influenza prevention and treatment strategy is unknown.
 OBJECTIVE: To compare the relative health values of contemporary treatment strategies for influenza in a healthy sample of working adults.
-METHODS: Cost-benefit analysis using a decision model.
-METHODS: Previously published data.
-METHODS: Healthy employed adults 18 to 50 years of age.
-METHODS: A complete influenza season.
-METHODS: Eight treatment options (yes or no) based on the possible combinations of vaccination and antiviral therapy (rimantadine, oseltamivir, or zanamivir or no treatment) should infection develop.
-METHODS: Cost in U.S. dollars, including the value of symptom relief and medication side effects, which was assigned a monetary value through a conjoint analysis that used a "willingness-to-pay" approach.
+DESIGN: Cost-benefit analysis using a decision model.
+DATA SOURCES: Previously published data.
+TARGET POPULATION: Healthy employed adults 18 to 50 years of age.
+TIME HORIZON: A complete influenza season.
+PERSPECTIVE: Societal.
+INTERVENTIONS: Eight treatment options (yes or no) based on the possible combinations of vaccination and antiviral therapy (rimantadine, oseltamivir, or zanamivir or no treatment) should infection develop.
+OUTCOME MEASURES: Cost in U.S. dollars, including the value of symptom relief and medication side effects, which was assigned a monetary value through a conjoint analysis that used a "willingness-to-pay" approach.
 RESULTS: In the base-case analysis, all strategies for influenza vaccination had a higher net benefit than the nonvaccination strategies.
 Vaccination and use of rimantadine, the most cost-beneficial strategy, was $30.97 more cost-beneficial than nonvaccination and no use of antiviral medication.
 The health benefits of most antiviral treatments equaled or exceeded their costs for most scenarios.
 The choice of the most cost-beneficial antiviral strategy was sensitive to the prevalence of influenza B and to the comparative workdays gained by each antiviral therapy.
 CONCLUSIONS: Vaccination is cost-beneficial in most influenza seasons in healthy working adults.
 Although the benefits of antiviral therapy for persons with influenza infection appear to justify its cost, head-to-head trials of the various antiviral therapies are needed to determine the optimal treatment strategy.

 301 healthy adult volunteers were randomized to one of three treatment groups: inactivated hepatitis A vaccine alone; inactivated hepatitis A vaccine with immune globulin (Ig) concurrently; or Ig alone.
 The first two treatment groups received a second dose of hepatitis A vaccine at week 24.
 Anti-HAV was measured 4, 8, 12, 24 and 28 weeks after the primary immunization.
 When comparing subjects receiving inactivated hepatitis A vaccine alone to those receiving vaccine and Ig, the seropositivity rates were not significantly different at 4, 8, 12 and 28 weeks, but at week 24 the seropositivity rate was lower in the group receiving both vaccine and Ig compared to the group receiving vaccine alone (92.0% compared to 97.0%).
 At weeks 8, 12 and 24 the geometric mean titers (GMTs) were significantly lower for subjects receiving both vaccine and Ig.
 The GMTs were not significantly different after the second dose of vaccine.
 At all time points, the lower serum antibody concentrations observed in subjects receiving both inactivated hepatitis A vaccine and Ig were nevertheless substantially higher than the cutoff for assay seropositivity and much higher than after Ig alone; these differences are therefore clinically insignificant.